leocaseiro/angular-chosen/README.md

 into AngularJS with ngModel and ngOptions integration.

 To use, include "localytics.directives" as a dependency in your Angular module.
 You can now use the "chosen" directive as an attribute on any select element.
+Angular version 1.2+ is required.

 # Features
   * Works with 'ngModel' and 'ngOptions'